 To present chips or cut vegetables in a clever way, hollow out a pumpkin, line it with plastic wrap and place the snacks inside.
 You could rest the pumpkin on two axels made from chopsticks or wooden dowels with round doughnut "wheels" placed on the ends.

-Your princess party might have a sub theme that guides the menu.
-If your daughter likes the story of Jasmine and Aladdin, for example, serve kid-friendly Indian food.
+Your princess party might have a sub-theme that guides the menu.
+If your child likes the story of Jasmine and Aladdin, for example, serve kid-friendly Middle Eastern food.
 If she's a Little Mermaid fan, serve fish sticks and other beachy snacks.

-Check out the book Princess Tea Parties, by Janeen A. Sarlin, (compare prices) for more menu ideas that fit global and make-believe princess themes.
+Check out the book Princess Tea Parties, by Janeen A. Sarlin, for more menu ideas that fit global and make-believe princess themes.

 You could bake a different princess birthday cake for every year of your daughter’s childhood.
 Since she'll likely grow out of the princess phase at some point, here are some ideas to narrow things down: